 Selling your home can be a difficult and exhausting process.
 To get through it with as little mess or complications as possible, it’s important to find a broke that you can trust.
 A trusted broker can help sell your home faster or find buyers the perfect new home.
-It can challenging to find the right broker, but there are ways to help narrow it down:
+It can challenge to find the right broker, but there are ways to help narrow it down:

 When selling a home, you must with a broker that knows how to perfect price the property, the exact way to sell it and how to effectively negotiate.
 Potential homebuyers will also need to make sure you are working with a broker who knows how to do it all, look to friends and family for recommendations.
 It would also help to seek assistance from a superintendent or resident manager for the information on brokers who have successfully represented sellers and sold properties recently.